Skip to main content

 Black standing seam metal roof

-f you’re like most homeowners, then you’re probably wondering how much more of an investment a metal roof is than shingles.
-Typically it is about 3 times what an asphalt shingle would run you.
-If your shingle roof is $20,000 then a metal roof could run around $60,000 depending on which type of metal roof system you choose.
+If you’re like many of our clients, you’re probably wondering about the cost comparison between shingles and metal roofs.
+Typically it's about 3 times what an asphalt shingle would run you.
+If your shingle roof costs $20,000, a metal roof would run around $60,000.
+Yes, it could vary depending on the type of metal roofing you want.

 standing metal roof on a sea foam color Florida home

-In this article, we are going to cover the 3 most popular types of metal roofing, the styles of metal roofing that are available, and the average cost for the 3 most popular types of metal.
-Hopefully, by the end, you'll have the information needed to make an educated decision on which metal is the right choice for you're home!
+In this article, we will cover the 3 most popular types of residential metal roofing, the styles of metal roofing available, and the average cost for the 3 most popular types of metal.
+Hopefully, by the end, you'll have the information you need to make a well-informed decision for your home.

 Let's dive right in!

-When deciding which metal roofing to choose for your home, we've learned there are key factors that usually come into play during the decision-making process.
+When reviewing metal roofing options, we've learned several key factors usually come into play during the metal roof consideration process.
 Below are important factors that you'll want to consider:

 • Budget